A new algebraic structure in the standard model of particle physics: Representing -DGAs

 We also notice that the algebra $B$ is now graded in two different ways or, more precisely, it is graded over the ring $\mathbb{Z}\times\mathbb{Z}_{2}$.
 In other words, it has its new grading $\bigoplus_{m}(A_{m}\oplus H_{m})$ over $\mathbb{Z}$; but, in addition, it still has another independent $\mathbb{Z}_{2}$ grading that splits it into an even part $A$ and an odd part $H$, thereby making it a super-algebra (or, in this case, a super-DGA).

-We again stress that, so far in this subsection, we have not assumed anything about the associativity of $A$ or $B$. {\it If} we now assume that $B$ is associative, then we precisely recover the traditional associative definition of a (differential) graded representation of the (differential) graded algebra $A$ on $H$.
-But, as discussed above, we need not necessarily assume that $B$ is associative; and for some purposes, the fact that this approach to representing a (differential) graded algebra naturally generalizes to the non-associative case may be crucial.\footnote{{\it e.g.}\ in the generalization from non-commutative to non-associative geometry; and perhaps also for describing beyond-the-standard-model physics.}
+We again stress that, so far in this subsection, we have not assumed anything about the associativity of $A$ or $B$. {\it If} we now assume that $B$ is associative, then we recover a case of the traditional associative definition of a (differential) graded representation of the (differential) graded algebra $A$ on $H$.
+However, as discussed above, we need not necessarily assume that $B$ is associative; and for some purposes, the fact that this approach to representing a (differential) graded algebra naturally generalizes to the non-associative case may be crucial.\footnote{{\it e.g.}\ in the generalization from non-commutative to non-associative geometry; and perhaps also for describing beyond-the-standard-model physics.}